What's your name?

+Looking at the analytics data and notice that 60% of buyers purchase the one-time plan.
+You also notice that people who take the subscription plan have much higher lifetime value.
 Our objective is to get people to buy the monthly auto-ship plan (and not the one-time option).

-Everything is laid in front of the user.
+On the current page everything is laid in front of the user.
 This can cause analysis paralysis (too many options).
 Also, the shopper is likely to pick the one-time option because they don’t want to get into a monthly membership.

 I had an idea to make this better.
-This is what I would have done if I was working on this site.

 We added a priming treatment.
 The idea is to activate System 2 for the shopper.
 Where System 1 cares about the short-term (impulsive emotional side), System 2 cares about the long-term (rational side).